Side Show (musical): Regional theatre productions

-An abridged version of Side Show was presented at the Kennedy Center in Washington D.C.
+An abridged version of Side Show was presented at the Kennedy Center in Washington, D.C.
 October 2–5, 2008 as part of their Broadway: Three Generations production.
 Jenn Colella and Lisa Brescia played Daisy and Violet, respectively, Bobby Steggert played Buddy, and Max von Essen played Terry.

 Revised version; Broadway revival

 A revised version of the musical ran at the La Jolla Playhouse in La Jolla, California, in late 2013.
 Bill Condon directed, with Erin Davie as Violet and Emily Padgett as Daisy.
-The show has a "darker approach" and "incorporates new songs as well as additional biographical details of the Hilton twins' life and historical figures of the era."
+The show had a "darker approach" and "incorporates new songs as well as additional biographical details of the Hilton twins' life and historical figures of the era."
 Several new songs were added.
 In Act 1, Terry sings "Very Well Connected" to try to convince the twins that he can get them booked on the Orpheum Circuit.
 Buddy teaches the girls a song called "Typical Girls Next Door".
 During a backstory flashback, British physicians sing "Cut Them Apart" while the girls sing "I Will Never Leave You" for the first time.
-Harry Houdini teaches the girls to tune out all distractions around them in order to get some private time ("All in the Mind").
-When the girls are being brought to the US, Sir sings "Come See a New Land" (Come Look at the Freaks reworked).
+Harry Houdini (Javier Ignacio) teaches the girls to tune out all distractions around them in order to get some private time ("All in the Mind").
+When the girls are being brought to the US, Sir sings "Come See a New Land" ("Come Look at the Freaks" reworked).
 The twins' first big performance is a new song, "Ready to Play."
 Act 2 opens with a new number, "Stuck With You", featuring the twins, Buddy, and a boy with whom Buddy seems to be having a relationship.
 This is followed by "Leave Me Alone", moved to Act 2.
 "New Year's Day" was reworked and added to "New Year's Eve".
 "Tunnel of Love" was reworked as "A Great Wedding Show."
 Several other songs from the original were cut: "You Deserve a Better Life", "Crazy, Deaf and Blind", "More Than We Bargained For", "When I'm By Your Side", "Overnight Sensation", "We Share Everything", "Rare Songbirds on Display", and "Beautiful Day for a Wedding".

 The production next played at the Kennedy Center in June and July 2014. with choreography by Anthony Van Laast, scenic design by David Rockwell, costumes by Paul Tazewell, lighting by Jules Fisher and Peggy Eisenhauer and sound by Kai Harada.
 The cast starred Davie and Padgett and also featured Matthew Hydzik as Buddy Foster, Robert Joy as Sir, Ryan Silverman as Terry Connor and David St. Louis as Jake.

 The production began previews on Broadway at the St. James Theatre on October 28, 2014, opening officially on November 17, with the same cast.
 Despite very positive reviews, the revival did not catch on with audiences and closed on January 4, 2015 after only seven weeks.